sm2774us/full_stack_interview_prep_2021/README.md

 ##### A4.
 It is a pre-planned library, which permits easier and more values complaint webpage styling, using CSS language.

+Popular CSS frameworks in 2021:
+**1. [Tailwind CSS](https://tailwindcss.com/) -** Tailwind CSS is a utility-first CSS framework that is different from other best CSS frameworks like Bulma, Bootstrap where you get pre-designed components, which you can use as a base for further development.
+It does not come with a predefined template but allows you to incorporate your unique style quickly.
+**2. [Bootstrap](https://getbootstrap.com/) -** Bootstrap is considered to be one of the best CSS frameworks due to its responsive design.
+It was developed by Twitter and released in the year 2011.
+HTML, SASS, and Javascript are all configured into the Bootstrap framework.
+For mobile devices, there is no need for a separate layout for mobile view – add the required classes, and the website will adjust to the viewport size depending on the device.
+                                                Most web developers choose them for [front-end frameworks](https://www.lambdatest.com/blog/how-do-software-engineers-choose-which-front-end-framework-to-use/).
+In general, Bootstrap is primarily responsible for CSS’s popularity as a framework alternative for web development.
+**3. [Pure CSS](https://purecss.io/) -** Pure CSS is another popular CSS framework.
+Pure CSS is built on Normalize.css and developed by Yahoo.
+It comprises a set of small, responsive CSS modules that you can use in every web project.
+Websites that are intuitive, faster, and visually appealing can be quickly built.
+**4. [Bulma CSS](https://bulma.io/) -** Bulma is another popular CSS Framework based on flexbox.
+It is a 100% responsive open-source CSS library and includes a variety of predefined components.
+Bulma utilizes a system known as tiles to build grids, which makes the page sleek and smooth.
+It has a lightweight structure that allows you to import only the elements you want to use in your modern web design.
+**5. [Foundation CSS](https://get.foundation/) -** Foundation is yet another popular CSS framework.
+It is a sophisticated frontend CSS framework that includes HTML, CSS, SASS, and Javascript.
+Foundation is developed with a mobile-first approach and is highly responsive, best suited for large web applications that need a design host.
+**6. [Skeleton CSS](http://getskeleton.com/) -** Skeleton is a super-light or boilerplate CSS framework designed for the development of responsive and [mobile friendly websites](https://www.lambdatest.com/mobile-friendly-tester).
+Skeleton includes all of the standard components for [responsive web design](https://www.lambdatest.com/blog/responsive-web-design-all-you-need-to-know/), such as the grid, aside from its small size.
+Skeleton split the entire web page into several grids of 12 columns.
+Skeleton is a good CSS framework that is best suited for small websites and one-page web apps.
+**7. [Materialize CSS](https://materializecss.com/) -** Materialize CSS is another popular CSS framework.
+It is a CSS UI component library developed by Google with CSS, Javascript and HTML.
+It is also known as Material Design.
+It has several interactive components that help accelerate development and provide a good user experience.
+Animations offer visual input for users and make the development team work more manageable.
+**8. [Tachyons](https://tachyons.io/) -** Tachyons is another popular CSS framework.
+It is a lightweight, responsive CSS toolkit (utility first design) that claims to be ‘built for designing’.
+Going by the name ‘Tachyons’ means ‘a hypothetical particle that travels faster than light.
+This library will surely make a developer think of it as a good option for lightning-fast execution.
+**9. [Semantic UI](https://semantic-ui.com/) -** Semantic UI is another one of the good CSS frameworks released in 2013 by Jack Lukic.
+It contains pre-built semantic components that are super helpful in creating a beautiful and responsive layout using human-friendly HTML syntax.
+**10. [UIKit](https://getuikit.com/) -** UIKit is regarded as one of the best CSS frameworks.
+It is a lightweight, open-source and modular front-end framework for developing fast and powerful web interfaces.
+UIKit framework is simple to learn and is used to build user interfaces for iOS and Android-based web applications.
+It includes all of the necessary elements such as labels, buttons, table views, etc. There are several ready-to-use themes available, and you can implement them by modifying the relevant SASS or LESS file.
+**11. [Primer CSS](https://primer.style/) -** Primer is a CSS framework created by Github, now it is open source and is accessible for the public to use in their projects.
+It uses colour, typography, and spacing consistently and systematically.
+Along with its excellent features and functionalities, it is also clear and concise.
+Therefore, it is regarded as one of the good CSS frameworks among both developers and non-developers.
+**12. [Ant Design](https://ant.design/) -** Ant Design is regarded as one of the best CSS frameworks.
+It is used in JavaScript and ReactJS libraries.
+Since the Ant Design framework has 24 columns, you can now tailor the visible areas.
+With its various filled and outline icons, it fulfils many app requirements.
+**13. [Miligram CSS](https://milligram.io/) -** Milligram also comes under the category of good CSS frameworks.
+It is a lightweight CSS framework with a vast developer community.
+Milligram is terrific as you can start from scratch when designing your interfaces, and it has been built to improve efficiency and productivity.
+However, given the features within, it is very flexible; it comes with a collection of web development assets to satisfy your needs.

 ##### Q5.
 What does CSS selector mean?
 ##### A5.
 A CSS selector is the first part of a CSS Rule.
 It is a pattern of elements and other terms that tell the browser